 Jerry Martin is an employee of Skils’kin Commercial Services department.
-In 1979 he underwent an injury that has left him wheelchair-bound since.
+In 1979 he experienced an injury that requires him to use a wheelchair since.
 By 1980 Jerry was a part of a wheelchair basketball league.
 He and his teammates were always seeking out more activities to participate in, and soon became the first group of wheelchair racers to participate in Bloomsday.
 Jerry recalls wrecking during the race two different times on downhill sections, “The chairs just weren’t built for it yet”.
 He finished the course in 1980 and continued to race for the next 25 years.
 As he constantly worked to improve his time he went on to win the wheelchair and master classes two different years.

 In 1984 David Govedare reached out to Jerry with his vision for capturing the essence of Bloomsday, and he wanted to use Jerry’s body.
 Once his silhouette was traced from multiple angles David assembled a metal model with 39 others and established the art piece on Riverfront Park.
 Looking back now Jerry feels a sense of pride being a part of Bloomsday history.
 He doesn’t visit often, but when he does he is reminded of every Bloomsday he’s participated in and the passions surround this event and community.